venkatamohann87/Webcam-Image-Capture-and-Video-Processing-Using-OpenCV-main/Webcam-Image-Capture-and-Video-Processing-Using-OpenCV-main/README.md

 Thus, the image is successfully captured from the webcam and various video processing operations such as saving, displaying, resizing, and rotating are performed using OpenCV.

-Thus, the image is successfully captured from the webcam and various video processing operations such as saving, displaying, resizing, and rotating are performed using OpenCV.